LLNL/scr/doc/rst/users/api.rst

 in a collective manner to optimize performance at critical points such as computing redundancy data.

-In the sections below, we show the function prototypes for C and Fortran, respectively.
+In the sections below, we show the function prototypes for C and Fortran.
 Applications written in C should include ":code:`scr.h`", and Fortran should include ":code:`scrf.h`".
 All functions return :code:`SCR_SUCCESS` if successful.